 For the resulting images, you can visit Docker Hub and study the multiple platforms supported per image:

-The release of RC2 is a great leap forward for Docker engineers who also use Apple Silicon machines.
-I’m quite happy I can now build all of my images for multiple platforms with minimal effort. 🎉
+I’m quite happy I can now build all of my images for multiple platforms with minimal effort and hope this is of help to you too. 🎉